sarathrasher/hue-addiction/README.md

 As can be seen, before making requests to fetch any of the game data, it must pass through the validateToken middleware assigned to the authorized router.

 # Drag and Drop
+The built-in HTML5 Drag and Drop API was unsuitable for this project because it creates a ghost image when elements are dragged.
+The ghost image has built-in transparency, which would allow you to see the colors mixing before dropping them.

+We decided to solve this problem by using a library.
+We looked at several other libraries that were lacking in documentation and sample code, until we found one called [interact.js] (http://interactjs.io/).
+The library allows you to drag and drop objects directly, instead of by creating a ghost image.
+It is well-documented with example code that was easy to follow.

+We ran into issues on mobile, even though their examples worked on their site.
+Even directly copying and pasting their example resulted in an inability to drag the draggable elements more than a few pixels at a time.
+The solution was to turn off a css attribute called touch-events on the draggable elements.

 # Scoring
+The scoring system takes advantage of built-in timers using setInterval and clearInterval.
+When a level starts the setInterval method is called and stored in a variable.
+When a level was finished, clearInterval had to be called on the stored variable.
+This led to some bugs.
+For example, our logout button caused a bug where the timers continued to run and the score glitched.
+The solution was to call clearInterval whenever the game needed to be reset.

 # Deploying to AWS
+We deployed to AWS.
+The only issue we ran into was that our fetch requests broke.
+We had to change our fetch requests to relative paths, because the absolute path to localhost would break on a user's remote machine.